Code-Institute-Submissions/PaulSweeney-cmd-Bulk_Bosh_final-cmd_NovResub/README.md

 |![](/test-images/desktop-register-top.png) |![](test-images/register-phone-top.png) |![](test-images/register-tablet-top.png) |
 |![](/test-images/desktop-register-bottom.png)|![](test-images/register-phone-bottom.png) |![](test-images/register-tablet-bottom.png) |

+**User Feedback**

+I like that the register form asks you what your likes and dislikes are which adds a personal touch to my account.
+It also asks for my contact infomation which is great for me to connect with other people that like staying healthy.
+This could also be a way for me to connect with people that go to the gym in my area.
+The guides are good as they tell you what you can and can't write.

 <br>

 ### **Easily navigate through the site via a well presented navigation menu.**
 *The screenshots only display what the user would see in mobile view as page navigation functionality has already been demonstrated for the main nav bar so far*

 | Logged In  | Logged Out | Logged In | Logged Out |
 | :---: | :---: | :---: | :---: |
 | ![](test-images/phone-side-nav.png)  | ![](test-images/side-nav-phone.png)  | ![](test-images/tablet-side-nav.png)  | ![](test-images/side-nav-tablet.png)

+**User Feedback**

 <br>